flavienbwk/ocpa-specs/README.md

 [![OCPA: v1](https://img.shields.io/badge/OCPA-v1-blue.svg)](./VERSION)

 The Opinionated Containerized Project Architecture (OCPA) is a pragmatic repository specification designed from years of experience with containerized apps.
+Includes POSIX-compliant scripts.

 Made to provide it to your favorite AI software (for bootstraping or refactoring), it provides a standardized way of developing & deploying, allowing seamless onboarding and integration with CI/CD tools (e.g., auto-pulls).
 Use this README as a statement of intent.